“The Teeth are a Gateway to your Well-Being.”

 The Planning Phase

-We’re also analyzing your facial proportions.
+We carefully evaluate your facial proportions.
 Where does your smile line fall?
 How much tooth shows when you speak or smile?
 What’s the relationship between your lips, gums, and teeth?
-These details determine veneer length, shape, and contour.
+How do your teeth relate to your overall facial features?
+These details determine veneer length, shape, and contour to create the most aesthetically pleasing result.

 Patients from Fort Worth to Kennedale sometimes ask why we’re so thorough.
 The answer is simple: rushing this phase leads to problems.
-Veneers that look good in isolation but ignore bite mechanics or facial harmony will fail—either by fracturing, causing jaw discomfort, or simply looking artificial.
+Veneers that ignore facial aesthetics or proper proportions will appear artificial and fail to enhance your natural beauty.

 The Preparation Appointment